agranadmorera/My-Stuff/README.md

 Hello!
-This is a codecademy test
+This folder is made up of practices and related stuff